Stormwater

 Summary of the Clean Water Act | US EPA

-You may also learn more about preserving Florida’s water resources from the Southwest Florida Water Management District (SWFWMD)
+Southwest Florida Water Management District (SWFWMD)

-2379 Broad Street
+2379 Broad Street Brooksville, FL 34604

 352-796-7211

 Only Rain Down the Drain!
-The city participates in the National Pollutant Discharge and Elimination System (NPDES) permitting program.
-This is a Federal program, administered by the Florida Department of Environmental Protection (FDEP).
-As a participant of the NPDES, the city is required to adhere to several Best Management Practices (BMP’s).
-These BMP’s are designed to educate the public about surface water quality and improve the discharge of stormwater runoff.
-The goal of the program is to improve the environment through the protection of our local water resources.
-Volunteer to mark designated storm drains with “ONLY RAIN DOWN THE DRAIN.”
-Get involved, learn the importance of our local water resources and the environment. |
+The City of Wildwood participates in the National Pollutant Discharge Elimination System (NPDES) permitting program.
+This is a federal program administered by the Florida Department of Environmental Protection (FDEP).
+As a participant, the city must implement several Best Management Practices (BMPs) to educate the public about surface water quality and improve the discharge of stormwater runoff.
+The goal is to protect and enhance our environment by safeguarding local water resources. ►Volunteer Opportunity: Help mark designated storm drains with the message: “ONLY RAIN DOWN THE DRAIN.”
+Get involved and learn the importance of protecting local water resources and the environment! |

 Stormwater Ponds

-A stormwater pond is designed to collect and manage runoff from rainwater.
-When rainwater lands on rooftops, parking lots, streets, driveways and other hard surfaces, the rainfall that doesn’t soak into the ground (stormwater runoff) flows into your neighborhood stormwater pond through grates, pipes, shallow swales, or ditches.
-Stormwater ponds are required for most new development (since the 1980s) and are specifically designed to help prevent flooding and remove pollutants from the water.
-Without these ponds, stormwater would carry pollutants like litter, motor oil, gasoline, fertilizers, pesticides, pet wastes, sediments, and anything else that can float, into nearby streams, rivers, lakes, wetlands, estuaries, or oceans. |
+Stormwater ponds are designed to collect and manage runoff from rain events.
+When rain falls onto rooftops, streets, driveways, parking lots, and other impervious surfaces, the water that doesn’t soak into the ground flows into your neighborhood stormwater pond via grates, pipes, shallow swales, or ditches.
+Stormwater ponds are required for most new developments (since the 1980s).
+They help: